hurchalla/modular_arithmetic/README.md

 ## Design goals

 The goal for Clockwork was to create a correct and flexible library with the best possible performance for modular arithmetic of native integer types.
 For integer types that are double the native bit width (e.g. 128 bit), performance is still good but not quite as well optimized.
-Larger than 128 bit types are permissible; however a library like GMP is likely to a better choice for such sizes.
+Larger than 128 bit types are permissible; however a library like GMP is likely to be a better choice for such sizes.

 ## Status